AnuragBambardekar/365-Days-of-Python/README.md

 **Program 40:** Translator <br>
 **Program 41:** Disarium Number <br>
 **Program 42:** CAPTCHA - Generating Text & Audio CAPTCHA's<br>
+**Program 43:** Finding Interesting Numbers in a given range.
+[Consecutive numbers which result in a product in given range, Prime palindromes, Perfect Squares]<br>

 ## To learn Python by following the tutorials and resources on YouTube & the Internet
 **Sources:** <br>